LoginRadius/engineering-portal/content/guest-post/loopback-rest-api-authentication/index.md

 After completing the prompts, LoopBack will create the `NewsModelRepository` file in the `src/repository` folder.

-Select `NewsDatasource` as the data source, `NewsModel` as the to generate repository for, and `DefaultCrudRepository` as the base repository class.
+Select `NewsDatasource` as the data source, and `NewsModel` as the model to generate the repository for, and `DefaultCrudRepository` as the base repository class.

 Your selection for the prompts shsll look like the screenshot below.